rpede/MobileProgramming24/_working_with_data/jokes.md

 You are not required to complete them all, but you should at least read the text.
-However completing the challenges will make your app a lot more awesome 😎.
+However, completing the challenges will make your app a lot more awesome 😎.

 ### Challenge 1 - Add some graphics

 Without some graphics the app will still look a bit boring.
-So lets fix it!
+So, let's fix it!

 You are not required to follow the steps in this section.
 You can get creative instead and do your own thing instead.

-I though it would be cool if it looks like there were different characters telling the jokes.
+I thought it would be cool if it looks like there were different cartoon characters telling jokes.

-I've found a avatar library/service called [DiceBear with an HTTP API](https://www.dicebear.com/how-to-use/http-api/).
+I've found an avatar library/service called [DiceBear with an HTTP API](https://www.dicebear.com/how-to-use/http-api/).

 Find a [avatar style](https://www.dicebear.com/styles/) you like.